 - Hyperkinetic – Means excessive tone.
 Also known as spasticity or hypertonia

 - Bradykinetic – Indicates reduced tone or activity, and is often referred to as hypotonia

-- Clonus is a common movement disorder associated with cerebral palsy.
+- Clonus – A common movement disorder associated with cerebral palsy.
 Clonus involves a series of involuntary muscular contractions and relaxation of skeletal muscles.

 - Myoclonus – There are many forms of myoclonus.
-It is characterized by rapid, muscular jerking movements and can be triggered with attempts at coordinated movement.
+It is characterized by rapid, muscular jerking movements and can be triggered by attempts at coordinated movement.

-- Chorea is a state of excessive, spontaneous movements, irregularly timed, non-repetitive, randomly distributed and abrupt in character.
-It may vary in severity from restlessness with mild intermittent exaggeration of gesture and expression, to a continuous flow of disabling, violent movements.
+- Chorea – A state of excessive, spontaneous movements, irregularly timed, non-repetitive, randomly distributed and abrupt in character.
+It may vary in severity from restlessness with mild intermittent exaggeration of gesture and expression to a continuous flow of disabling, violent movements.